knightsUCF/PocketCity/app/vision.md

 - clouds and birds and music to set the initial mood
 - trees

+BUILD

+- RTS style building
+- timer shows how much time lapsed, look up open source rts for ways
+- special buildings and arrangmenets of buildings unlock characters
+- capital to build
+- capital is earned by inhabitants
+- more aparment buildings + houses = more inhabitants = more capital = more building ability

 BUILDINGS

 - allow the user to pick the colors of the buildings he builds